executium/trending-historical-cryptocurrency-news/README.md

 ## Base URL
 The base URL for using the executium `trending-historical-cryptocurrency-news` is `https://trendingnews.executium.com`

+## Development Kits
+In the near future we will be publishing  `java`, `python` and `ruby` to add to the `php` and `golang` SDKs currently available

-## PHP SDK
+### PHP SDK
-We have provided a [PHP SDK for trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/php-sdk), which should enable you to get to work.
-In the near future we publish `golang`, `java`, `python` and `ruby`.
+We have provided a [PHP SDK for trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/php-sdk).
+Please review the readme.md at that location for more information.

+### Golang SDK
+The [Golang SDK for trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/golang-sdk) is available for pull.
+Please review the readme.md available there for more information.

 ## General Information
 * The API is available to the public, rate limits and fair use rules apply.